kreezii/jsgam/README.md

 * Music and Sounds
 * Credits screen
 * Cut-scenes
+* Animated objects

 ### TO-DO

 In order of priority.
-* Save/Load the game progress
+* Save/Load the game progress (on progress...)
 * Documentation
-* Animated objects
 * Voices (optional)

-Is it ready for a short adventure? **Almost, but not yet**
+Is it ready for a short adventure? **Yes, but...** needs to be documented, probably with unexpected (and funny) bugs and cannot save game progress yet.

 ## Author
 * **R.Vañes**